pr0x1ma-byte/cybersecurity-struts2/README.md

 ## Instructions

-To simply run the webapp:
+To run the webapp:
 * java -jar ms-cybersecurity-1.jar (uses embedded Tomcat)
 * Java 1.8
-* the webapp boots on port 8080 by default (localhost:8080)
+* the webapp boots on port 8080 by default (http://localhost:8080/MSCybersecurity)

 If you want to modify this source, the project uses the Maven build system:
 * When modifying source: mvn package (create .jar)